wbcai/litness-test/README.md

     source env_config

+For running the pipeline/app on Docker: instead of setting up environment variables via `env_config`, you can also hardcode the environment variables in the Docker run scripts.

 Note: Environment variables related to AWS RDS instances are optional.
 App will by default build a local SQLite database.

 ### Spotify environment variables